PS5 price revealed: Sony confirms the PlayStation 5 cost in USA, UK, Europe and Japan

 PS5 price vs PS4 price – why is it going up?

-Since the PS4 price started at £349.99 when the PlayStation 4 first launched in the UK, it’s only natural to wonder why the PS5 is possibly going to be more expensive.
+Since the PS4 price started at £349.99 when the PlayStation 4 first launched in the UK, it’s only natural to wonder why the PS5 is more expensive.

 Inflation also means that your money doesn’t go as far these days as it used to.
 However, there could be more to this steep PS5 price than simple inflation and the changing of the times.